Exact operator inference with minimal data: Conclusion

 This work introduces a method to generate rank-ensuring snapshot data for operator inference that guarantees the exact reconstruction of the corresponding intrusive reduced order model.
 This method performs the minimal number of FOM time steps and yields a square data matrix, so the operator inference least squares problem can be simplified to a linear system that has better numerical stability.
 Numerical experiments confirm that the novel snapshot data generation method leads to exact reconstruction of the intrusive ROM operators.
 Consequently, also properties such as skew-symmetry, symmetry and negative semi-definiteness of the intrusive operators are preserved by the \nonintrusive\ operators without the need to enforce this structure preservation explicitly.

-To improve the condition number of the matrix corresponding to the operator inference linear system, future work could investigate the exploitation of nestedness to solve subproblems sequentially \cite{aretz2024enforcing} or different choices of rank-ensuring ROM states, for example based on Chebychev points \cite{trefethen2019approximation}.
+To improve the condition number of the matrix corresponding to the operator inference linear system, future work could investigate the exploitation of nestedness to solve subproblems sequentially \cite{aretz2024enforcing} or different choices of rank-ensuring ROM states, for example based on Chebychev points \cite{trefethen2019approximation}. \R{1:future work}\revone{Future work should also investigate how to enable that the proposed rank-ensuring states can be specified as initial conditions in solvers that allow only a certain range of state values or require specific boundary conditions.}

 In this work, we have not considered the parameter dependency of ROM operators.
 For that purpose, our work could be combined with \cite{mcquarrie2023nonintrusive} to generate rank-sufficient operator inference snapshot data for parametric problems.
 We expect the full rank guarantee to be transferable to this setting.